mwalle/uwh-leak-detector/README.md

 measurements to evaluate which is better.

 There are basically two different modes:
 - Idle mode.
-The detector wait for a pressure drop to go into supervisor mode.
+The detector waits for a pressure drop to go into supervisor mode.
 In this mode, the pressure is polled every two seconds.
-- Supervise mode.
+- Supervisor mode.
 The detector monitors the pressure at a faster rate and drives the dual-color LED/buzzer to show the state to the user.

 Internally, the firmware consists of a [state